 Free day in La Paz.
 Opt to visit Iglesia de San Francisco, the Valley of the Moon, the Witches' Market, or the nearby Tiahuanaco Ruins.

-Enjoy a free day before boarding a night bus to Sucre.
+Enjoy a free day to explore the vibrant markets and winding streets of the city before boarding a night bus to Sucre.

 Overnight bus (14.00 hour(s), 416km)